 |

-it was located across Magique and the Dangerfields Comedy Club was just up the Avenue
+it was located right across the Dangerfields Comedy Club and Magique

 |